-- 1. Valpak's proposed methodology for the operation of a WEEE compliance fee for 2016 was accepted by the Government. - 2.
-Conducting the cross industry EEEFlow project in conjunction with WRAP to provide future projections on likely quantities of EEE and WEEE and the UK's likely position on compliance with future targets. - 3.
-Supporting the introduction of the target and compliance fee approach incorporated into the current WEEE regulations, and suggesting how the fee process should operate. - 4.
-Participating as an active member of the WEEE Schemes Forum (WSF) and Industry Council for Electronics Recycling (ICER) which are often asked for input by Government to assist with developing proposals. - 5.
+- Conducting the cross industry EEEFlow project in conjunction with WRAP to provide future projections on likely quantities of EEE and WEEE and the UK's likely position on compliance with future targets.
+This included an update to the figures, completed in 2018 and submitted to Defra. - 2.
+Coordinating WSF research on possible free-riders for online sales of EEE - 3.
+Valpak's proposed methodology for the operation of a WEEE compliance fee for 2016 was accepted by the Government. - 4.
+Supporting the introduction of the target and compliance fee approach incorporated into the current WEEE regulations, and suggesting how the fee process should operate. - 5.
+Participating as an active member of the WEEE Schemes Forum (WSF) and Industry Council for Electronics Recycling (ICER) which are often asked for input by Government to assist with developing proposals. - 6.
 Putting the case for introduction of producer responsibility for batteries to allow for competing compliance schemes rather than a single scheme centralised approach.
-This competition has led to lower costs and better service for producers. - 6.
-Conducting and part funding numerous research and consultancy projects for packaging.
-For example the GlassFlow study in 2013 led to the Government consulting on new lower targets for glass recycling that have resulted in significantly lower costs for producers.
+This competition has led to lower costs and better service for producers. - 7.
+Conducting and part funding numerous research and consultancy projects for packaging, including a large amount of work to input into the current EPR Reform discussions.

-8.2.
-Proposed operator
+8.2 Proposed operator

 Grant Thornton is one of the world's leading organisations of independent assurance, tax and advisory firms.
-They were selected by Valpak as administrator for the compliance fee for 2016 and so have direct relevant experience and a successful track record of the necessary processes.
+They have been selected by Valpak as administrator for all our compliance fee proposals and operated the process for 2016.
+They therefore have excellent direct relevant experience and a successful track record of the necessary processes.